HliasOuzounis/Ai-Guess-the-elo/README.md

 ## Usage
-To get elo predictions for your chess games clone this reporitory after you have installed the necessary python libraries
+To get elo predictions for your chess games clone this repository after you have installed the necessary python libraries
 ```
 pip install torch tqdm python-chess
 git clone https://github.com/HliasOuzounis/Ai-Guess-the-elo